 Glaucoma is often referred to as silent thief of sight because it has no early symptoms and can result in permanent vision loss.
 Since people with diabetes are at an increased risk of glaucoma, it is essential to regularly meet with your eye doctors to catch it early.
 Glaucoma can be treated through medication or surgery.

 Diabetic retinopathy is an eye condition in which high blood sugar levels damage the blood vessels in the retina.
 In its early stages, diabetic retinopathy has no symptoms – eventually, however, the disease progresses and results in “floaters,” or strange, moving blind spots in your vision.
 You might also experience blurred vision.
 Like glaucoma, leaving diabetic retinopathy untreated can result in permanent vision loss.

 I have diabetes.
-What can I do to preserve my vision?
+What can I do to preserve my vision from diabetic eye disease?

 The National Eye Institute (NEI) estimates that early detection, prompt treatment, and appropriate follow-up care can reduce vision loss from by diabetes by 95 percent.
 If you’re living with diabetes – or if you’re worried you might be living with diabetes – consult with your regular physician or eye doctor.
 Our professionals at Eye Care Professionals would be happy to perform a comprehensive eye exam to rule out common eye conditions including those associated with diabetes.
 For more information, contact us today.